bartonlp/site-class/README.md

-There are some example files in the 'examples' directory at '/vendor/bartonlp/site-class/examples' or 'examples' in your project root if you copied the it there.
+There are some example files in the 'examples' directory at '/vendor/bartonlp/site-class/examples' or 'examples' in your project root if you copied it there.

 ## Examples

 The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or from your project root at 'vendor/bartonlp/site-class/examples' along with more <a href="examples/EXAMPLES.html">documentation</a>.

+<p style="color: pink">The code in the 'examples' directory has actually been tested and runs.
+The code in this README was originally copied in from the examples code but may have changed for some reason.
+Therefore you should use the examples code rather than doing a copy and past from this README.</p>

-You may want to copy (or move) the examples and the 'README.html' to your project root directory before running them.
+You may want to copy (or move) the examples and the 'README.html' (both at 'vendor/bartonlp/site-class') to your project root directory before starting.

 From your project root do: